8juniorr8/FINAL/README.md

 ### prototype for an interactive simulation

 --
-written for chrome brower in math.js and p5.js
+written for chrome browser in math.js and p5.js